Discover the best lakeside campgrounds in Alberta Parks from Sir Winston Churchill Park to Cypress Hills.

 Summer is the season for camping, hiking, paddling, and soaking up sunshine on the beach.
 Bonus if you can do ALL these things in one park!
 As Alberta Parks Ambassadors, we’ve been fortunate to explore several provincial parks, and have discovered some amazing lakeside campgrounds.
 Whether you paddle, fish, hike, birdwatch, take photos, or just want to relax, these scenic spots are fun for all ages.

-Here are some of our favorite lakeside campgrounds in Alberta Parks.
+Here are some of the best lakeside campgrounds in Alberta Parks.
 We hope you enjoy them as much as we do!

 Crimson Lake Provincial Park, Rocky Mountain House